wallarm/product-documentation/docs/latest/installation/load-balancing/nginx-stable/docker-image.md

 [api-token]:                        ../../../user-guides/settings/api-tokens.md
 [platform]:                         ../../../admin-en/supported-platforms.md

-# Running Docker NGINX‑based image
+# Running Docker NGINX‑Based Image

 The Wallarm NGINX-based filtering node can be deployed as a Docker container.
 The Docker container is fat and contains all subsystems of the filtering node.